Luc-Saccoccio/zamonia/README.md

 - [ ] Add Search
 - [ ] Add support for books and video games
+- [ ] Add export (only) to LaTeX.
+The idea is to be able to reference each entry in a PDF.
 - [ ] Enhance and **document** the code